Matthew Wright (basketball): Kyoto Hannaryz (2022–2024)

 On May 18, 2023, Wright signed a multi-year contract extension with the team.
 In a loss to the Yokohama B-Corsairs, he had a double-double of 19 points and 10 rebounds, both team-highs.
 In a matchup against fellow Filipino import Thirdy Ravena and the San-En NeoPhoenix, he scored a B.League career-high 31 points with seven triples, but lost to Ravena.
 Against the Utsunomiya Brex, he scored 19 points, four assists, three steals, and made the game-winning step-back three pointer.
 On January 6, 2024, Wright became the 5th Filipino to score 1,000 B.League career points.
 He reached that milestone in his 80th game, making him the fastest Filipino to reach that milestone.
 Once again, he got to play in the Asia Rising Star Game.
 In his first game after All-Star Weekend, he scored 24 points in a win over the Nagasaki Velca.
 Against the Saga Ballooners, he scored a B.League career-high 37 points and also made eight triples (with his last one the game-winning three pointer).
 Aside from his point total being the most in his B.League career, it was the most he had scored since scoring 42 back when he was a PBA rookie, and the most scored by a Filipino import in Japan.
 His eight three-pointers were the most he had made in his entire career.
 After the season, he opted out of his contract and after negotiations with Kyoto fell through, announced that he would not be returning to the team.

 Kawasaki Brave Thunders

-On July 25, 2024, Wright announced that he had signed with the Kawasaki Brave Thunders for the upcoming 2024–25 B.League season.
+On July 25, 2024, Wright announced that he had signed with the Kawasaki Brave Thunders for the 2024–25 B.League season.
+They failed to make the playoffs after finishing with an 18-60 record.
+Although he had one more year left on his contract, he decided to forgo the 2025–26 B.League season to return to his mother's province of Tarlac and take care of her.
+In his lone season with the Brave Thunders, he averaged 10.4 points, 2.5 rebounds, and 2.6 assists per game.